zulip/zulip/templates/zerver/why-zulip.md

 >
 > -Jacinda Shelly, CTO, Doctor On Demand

-Zulip provides the benefits of real-time chat, while solving the problems discussed above.
-Our solution is inspired by email’s highly effective threading model.
-In Zulip, every channel message has a topic, just like every message in email has a subject line.
+Zulip provides the benefits of real-time chat, while also being great at asynchronous communication.
+Zulip is inspired by email’s highly effective threading model: Every channel message has a topic, just like every message in email has a subject line.
 (Channels are called streams in Zulip.)

 ![zulip topics](/static/images/why-zulip/zulip-topics.png)